Compare

 The Best POS For: Highly Specific Restaurant Concepts

-With an extensive list of features, numerous third-party integration partners, and flexible payment processing options, Lavu is a great POS option for many restaurants.
+With an extensive list of features, numerous third-party integration partners, and optional hybrid setup, Lavu is a great POS option for many restaurants.
 Lavu is particularly well suited to venues such as pizzerias, ice cream shops, breweries, and wineries because of its highly specialized solutions for niche restaurant concepts.

 While Lavu excels when it comes to creating features for very specific restaurant concepts like pizzerias, this “do it all” approach means that some of Lavu’s core POS features are lacking.
 Instead of focusing on the quality of its core POS features, Lavu seems to prioritize quantity.
 For many busy QSRs and FSRs, this means that Lavu’s core POS features may not be robust enough to keep up with the demands of day-to-day operations.